 Credit Awarded Quality Point Applied to Cumulative High School Credit GPA

-Quarter Letter Grade Receives Include in AP/DE/Honors Advanced Honors Course Standard Quality
+Quarter Letter Receives Include in AP/DE/Honors Advanced Honors Standard

-Average Credit Cumulative Quality Point Placement/Dua Quality Point Point
+Average Grade Credit Cumulative Quality Point Placement/Dual Course Quality

-High School Weight Applied 1 Enrollment
+High Weight Enrollment Quality Point

-Credit GPA Course Quality
+School Applied Course Quality Point

-Point
+Credit GPA Point

 93-100 A Y Y Y 5.0 4.5 4.0

 90-92 A- Y Y Y 4.7 4.2 3.7

 87-89 B+ Y Y Y 4.3 3.8 3.3

 83-86 В Y Y Y 4.0 3.5 3.0

 80-82 B- Y Y Y 3.7 3.2 2.7

 77-79 C+ Y Y Y 3.3 2.8 2.3

-73-76 С Y Y Y 3.0 2.5 2.0
+73-76 C Y Y Y 3.0 2.5 2.0

 70-72 C- Y Y N 1.7 1.7 1.7

 67-69 D+ Y Y N 1.3 1.3 1.3

 60-66 D Y Y N 1.0 1.0 1.0

 50-59 F N Y N 0.0 0.0 0.0

 I N N N

 NR N N N

 P N N N

 WP N N N

 WF N N N

-Ι Incomplete In accordance with Policy IFA an (I) may be assigned as a student's quarter average.
+I Incomplete In accordance with Policy IFA an (I) may be assigned as a student's quarter average.
 These must be converted to an appropriate quarter grade prior to final grade calculation unless given for a medical or compelling reason with administrative approval.
 NR Not Required If a student is not required to have a class average for a particular quarter (due to transfer or other circumstances) an NR may be awarded.
 This factors in as a null into the final course average.
 P Pass Given for classes graded on a Pass/Fail scale.
 Secondary support classes/intervention programs and Driver's Education will be graded on a Pass/Fail scale.
-WF Withdraw Given when a student withdraws from a class with a current grade of F. WP Withdraw Given when a student withdraws from a class with a passing grade.
+WF Withdraw Failing Given when a student withdraws from a class with a current grade of F. WP Withdraw Passing Given when a student withdraws from a class with a passing grade.

-III.
+IV.
 FREQUENCY OF GRADING

-- A. The official reporting of grades shall be on a nine-week basis either through the Elementary Progress Report or the Secondary Report Card. - 1.
-Elementary: Using a combination of diagnostic and formative assessment feedback data and summative evaluation based upon standards-based tasks and assignments, students should earn at least nine grades in a nine-week period.

-- 2. Secondary: Using a combination of formative assessment feedback data and summative evaluation tasks and assignments, students should earn at least nine grades in a nine-week period. - 3.
-For students with disabilities who have an Individual Education Plan (IEP), the student's progress toward meeting the IEP goals and applicable objectives will be updated quarterly. - 4.
-Grades for assignments should align with the sequence of curriculum implementation and students' progress toward standards mastery, ensuring that those grades provide meaningful, valid, and reliable feedback to students, parents, and guardians as part of the progress-monitoring process.
+- A. The official reporting of grades is done on a nine-week basis either through the Elementary Progress Report or the Secondary Report Card. - 1.
+Elementary: Using a combination of diagnostic and formative assessment feedback data and summative evaluation based upon standards-based tasks and assignments, students earn at least nine grades in a nine-week period. - 2.
+Secondary: Using a combination of formative assessment feedback data and summative evaluation tasks and assignments, students earn at least nine grades in a nine-week period.
+Formative assessments will represent 40% of the final grade and summative evaluation data will represent 60% of the final grades. - 3.
+For students with disabilities who have an Individual Education Plan (IEP), the student's progress toward meeting the IEP goals and applicable objectives is updated quarterly. - 4.
+Grades for assignments align with the sequence of curriculum implementation and students' progress toward standards mastery, ensuring that those grades provide meaningful, valid, and reliable feedback to students, parents, and guardians as part of the progress-monitoring process.

-IV.
-USE OF MULTIPLE MEASURES TO DETERMINE STUDENTS' GRADES
+V. USE OF MULTIPLE MEASURES TO DETERMINE STUDENTS' GRADES